adamelliotfields/pine-scripts/readme.md

 The Supertrend indicator was developed by Olivier Seban in 2009.
 It is an ATR-based trend-following indicator.

-My implementation uses the built-in with some personal visual improvements.

 ### Symbol

 [`symbol.pine`](./scripts/symbol.pine)

-Displays a candlestick chart with optional moving average for the given symbol in the oscillators pane.
+Renders a candlestick chart and a moving average line for a given symbol in the oscillators pane.
+Useful for comparing multiple symbols without cluttering the main chart area.
+Can't display volume easily because of scaling.

 ### Volume Meter

 [`volume_meter.pine`](./scripts/volume_meter.pine)

 Fork of [Muqwishi's](https://www.tradingview.com/script/ZMdZlGaJ-Volume-Speed-By-MUQWISHI/).
-Visualizes the "realtime" buying or selling pressure of a stock or coin by using `request.security_lower_tf()` to fetch the volume from the 1-second chart.
-Uses `U+2009` (thin space) unicode character for alignment in the settings menu.
-Also check out their [Tape](https://www.tradingview.com/script/IZnarK90-Time-Sales-Tape-By-MUQWISHI/) script for synthesized time and sales.
+Visualizes the "realtime" buying or selling pressure of a stock or coin by using `request.security_lower_tf()`.
+You need the Premium plan to request timeframes under a minute.

 ### Zig Zag

 [`zig_zag.pine`](./scripts/zig_zag.pine)

 The Zig Zag indicator finds pivot points, which are local highs and lows that exceed a minimum deviation threshold.
 The difference between each pivot can be displayed on the chart as a percentage or absolute value.
 The depth parameter determines how big the sliding window is for finding pivots.
 For example, the default of `20` means 10 bars before and 10 bars after the current bar.
-It's more of a visual indicator than a trading signal, although the pivot points can be also be used as start points for the anchored indicators.
+It's more of a visual indicator than a trading signal.

-My implementation uses TradingView's [Zig Zag](https://www.tradingview.com/script/bzIRuGXC-ZigZag/) library with both percent and ATR-based deviation.
+My implementation uses TradingView's [Zig Zag](https://www.tradingview.com/script/bzIRuGXC-ZigZag/) library with ATR-based deviation.

 ## Notes